The Returns to Skills During the Pandemic: Experimental Evidence from Uganda

 Accelerating Birth Timing to Access Cash Transfers?
 Evidence from Households in Extreme Poverty

-joint with Pedro Carneiro (UCL), Lucy Kraftman (IoE), Francesca Salvati (Essex) and Molly Scott (Cabinet Office)
+joint with Pedro Carneiro (UCL), Lucy Kraftman (IoE), Francesca Salvati (Essex)

 April 2024